Last updated on January 28, 2023

 Commander’s origin dates back to a format called “Elder Dragon Highlander” that was nearly identical aside from the options you had to pick from for your “commander.”
 Instead of any legendary creature being your commander, players chose from one of the Elder Dragon creature cards printed in sets like Legends, Masters II, and Chronicles.

-Commander’s success and popularity stems from its ability to act as both a casual format as well as one with a large level of creativity.
+Commander’s success and popularity stem from its ability to act as both a casual format as well as one with a large level of creativity.
 There’s no serious meta-gaming aside from the ultra-competitive scene and the format allows players to build decks that represent their play styles.
 The scope of a typical Commander/EDH deck is much broader than that of a Standard deck that usually aims to reach a very narrow goal as efficiently as possible.

 Commander also gives you the option to throw a bunch of “good stuff” cards into a pile, add in some mana fixing and table interaction, and just have it work.
 Your ability to politic and persuade acts as a sort of equalizer between your deck’s power level and that of your opponent’s deck.